 All ingredients for a peach cobbler are easily accessible and usually at hand.
 The dough includes flour, sugar, baking powder, and milk.

-This recipe, I used canned peaches, which makes it easy to cook cobbler, as you can find them on the shelf at any time of the year.
+In this recipe, I used canned peaches, which makes it easy to cook cobbler, as you can find them on the shelf at any time of the year.
 Use fresh peaches when it’s peach season preferably, and replace the syrup with peach juice.

 - Step 2.
 In a bowl, combine flour, one cup of sugar, and baking powder.